Eating Disorders

 What experience do you have treating eating disorders?

 Dr. Sala has extensive training in treating eating disorders, including experience working in inpatient eating disorder units and a decade-long research career working with leaders in the field.
 Dr. Sala is the Director of the Mindfulness, Eating Disorders, and Acceptance Lab (MEAL) at Yeshiva University, where she conducts eating disorder treatment research.
+She currently has an NIH grant focused on developing a new treatment for eating disorders.
 She received training in Family-Based Treatment for eating disorders from Stanford University and utilizes it in her work with children and adolescents.